 Meeting time:- Tuesdays 6.00pm - 8.00pm

-The Scouts of Air Scouts Canberra have an aviation focus but we also do all things other scout groups do.
-Our Scout Troop meets regularly at the hall or off site so please contact the Section Leader for more information on our Scouts.
+Air Scouts Canberra have an aviation focus but we also do all the things other scout groups do.
+Our Scout Troop meets regularly at the hall or off site so please contact the Section Leader for more information.

-“Action Plus” is the best way to describe the life of a Scout.
+“Action Plus” is the best way to describe the life of a scout.
 Scouts have the opportunity to experience numerous adventures.
-Many discover they have a special interest in one or more of the extensive range of activities and interests available in Scouting.
-They are able to follow these through with the help of the Scout Leaders and fellow Patrol Members.
+Many discover they have a special interest in one or more of the extensive range of activities and interests available in scouting.
+They are able to follow these through with the help of the scout leaders and fellow patrol members.
 Scouting is a constant round of adventure, abseiling, flying, hiking, camping, canoeing and sailing.
-Importantly, with the help and support of professionally trained Scout Leaders, Scouts not only face the action, but they learn to do it safely.
+Importantly, with the help and support of professionally trained scout leaders, scouts not only face the action, they learn to do it safely.

 Scout meetings consist of:

 - Developing specialised skills and knowledge

 - Outdoor scouting and hiking skills

 Scout troops usually meet every week to discuss their progress and work towards achieving their goals.
 At meetings, troop members share stories and experiences of their recent adventures and offer advice to one another.
 Scout leaders teach safety lessons on how to use equipment correctly and inspire their scouts to be the best individuals and team players that they can be.
 Scouts may commence transition (Link Badge) any time after their 14th birthday and have progressed to venturer scouts by the time they are 15 years of age.